Junior Soprano

 Corrado John "Junior" Soprano Jr., portrayed by Dominic Chianese, is a fictional character from the HBO TV series The Sopranos.
-Usually referred to as "Junior" or "Uncle June," he is the official boss of the DiMeo crime family for most of the series.
+Usually referred to as "Junior" or "Uncle Jun" (pronounced “June”), he is the Boss of the DiMeo crime family for most of the series.
+However, he held little to no influence due to him being positioned as a front boss.
 A younger Corrado sometimes appears in flashbacks and is played by Rocco Sisto.
 Corey Stoll portrays a young Junior Soprano in the 2021 prequel film, The Many Saints of Newark.
-Dominic Chianese's performance as Junior was universally lauded.
+Dominic Chianese's performance as Junior received critical acclaim, garnering two Emmy nominations for Outstanding Supporting Actor In A Drama Series.

-Junior is smart, old-fashioned, stubborn and insecure about his power.
-Although Junior is portrayed as bitter and deceitful in season one, he shows a more considerate and humorous side of himself in the later seasons and reveals a more sensitive aspect of his personality during his illness and house arrest.
-According to series creator David Chase the name Junior was taken from one of his own older cousins.
-Chianese had landed the role of Junior over Tony Sirico who plays Paulie Gualtieri, and Frank Vincent who plays Phil Leotardo.
+Junior is depicted as being intelligent, old-fashioned, stubborn and insecure about his power.
+Although Junior is portrayed as bitter and deceitful in season one, he shows a more considerate and humorous side of himself in the later seasons.
+He reveals a more sensitive aspect of his personality during his illness and house arrest.
+According to series creator David Chase, the name Junior was taken from one of his cousins.
+Chianese landed the role of Junior over Tony Sirico who played Paulie Gualtieri, and Frank Vincent who played Phil Leotardo.